Nutrition and Cancer: Fueling Your Body for Healing

 Why Nutrition Matters During Cancer Treatment

 Proper nutrition during cancer treatment is essential.
 It helps maintain strength, supports immune function, improves energy levels, and may reduce the severity of treatment-related side effects.
+You may be wondering what to eat during chemotherapy.
 Whether you’re undergoing chemotherapy, radiation, or surgery, eating well ensures your body has the best possible resources to fight the disease and heal.

 Cancer treatments can impact appetite, digestion, and energy.
-You may find yourself eating less or struggling with nausea, fatigue, or weight changes.
-Maintaining a balanced, nutrient-rich diet helps:
+You may find yourself eating less or struggling with nausea, fatigue, or body weight changes, including weight gain or unintended weight loss.
+Maintaining a balanced diet helps:

 • Prevent malnutrition